Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 #### Dead Reckoning (dr)

 A dead reckoning solution may use dead reckoning only, or combined GPS / GNSS + dead reckoning.
-Dead reckoning may use the last known GNSS position and velocity, wheel sensors, inertial sensors, and map matching.
+Dead reckoning may use the last known GNSS position and velocity, wheel sensors, inertial sensors, or map matching.
 Dead reckoning is sometimes referred to as an estimated solution.

 | Value        | Description                                       |
 | ------------ | ------------------------------------------------- |